 The fire for the coals has to be replenished with wood continually.
 The wood will burn down to coals, which are removed with a shovel and placed on the Dutch oven fire as needed.

 - Place rocks around an area where you plan to make your large coal fire.

 - Dig a shallow pit into which the coals will be allowed to fall.
 This makes it easier to shovel them out to use.

 - Start this fire about 30 minutes before you plan to start cooking.

 - Don’t use large logs.
 Your fire needs to burn down to coals quickly, and large logs take too long.

 - When your fire burns down to where you have nice hot coals, you are ready to start your cooking.
 Remove what you need with a shovel.

-- It takes a lot of wood to keep a Dutch oven going for any length of time, so unless you have a good supply of wood and are in an area where fires are allowed, we do not suggest you use this method.
+- It takes a lot of wood to keep a Dutch oven going for any time, so unless you have a good supply of timber and are in an area where fires are allowed, we do not suggest you use this method.